StephenDev0/StikJIT/user-manual.md

 ## Installation with SideStore or AltStore Classic

 1. **Install SideStore or AltStore Classic:**
-   Visit the [SideStore](https://sidestore.io/#get-started) or [AltStore](https://altstore.io) website and follow the provided installation instructions.
+   Visit the [SideStore](https://sidestore.io/#get-started) or [AltStore Classic](https://altstore.io) website and follow the provided installation instructions.

 2. **Install StosVPN:**
    It is recommended to install [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051).